julien6387/supvisors/docs/xml_rpc.rst

 Python Client
 ~~~~~~~~~~~~~

 There are two possibilities to perform an XML-RPC from a python client.
-Both methods don't require any additional third party.
+Both methods don't require any additional third
-However, it is assumed that the environment parameter contains the relevant HTTP configuration, as it would be set
+party.
+However, it is assumed that the environment parameter contains the relevant HTTP configuration, as it would be
-for a process spawned by |Supervisor|.
+set for a process spawned by |Supervisor|.
 More particularly, it is expected that the following variables are set:

     * ``SUPERVISOR_SERVER_URL``: the url of the |Supervisor| HTTP server (ex: ``http://localhost:60000``),
-    * ``SUPERVISOR_USERNAME``: the user name for the HTTP authentication (may be empty),
+    * ``SUPERVISOR_USERNAME``: the user name for the HTTP authentication (may be void),
-    * ``SUPERVISOR_PASSWORD``: the password for the HTTP authentication (may be empty).
+    * ``SUPERVISOR_PASSWORD``: the password for the HTTP authentication (may be void).

-The first is to use the ``getRPCInterface`` of the ``supervisor.childutils`` module.
+The first is to use the ``getRPCInterface`` of the :program:`supervisor.childutils` module.
 This is available in |Supervisor| but it works only for the local node.

 .. code-block:: python